DiraGeoSystems/LocationFinder.QGIS/location_finder/README.md

 ## Usage

 Install and activate the plugin, then open the dock widget (click the “LocationFinder” button).
+Click the “Config” button to open the configuration dialog.
+As “Service URL” enter the LocationFinder's base URL, something like `http://host:port/finder` (before version 2) or `http://host:port/api/v1` (since version 2).
-In the dock widget's *Service* field, enter your LocationFinder's base URL, then hit Enter to test the connection and to remember this base URL in your QGIS profile.
+Click “OK” to close the dialog and remember this base URL in your QGIS profile.
+(The service may also use https and there may be a path component before the trailing /finder or /api/v1.)

+The dock widget's *Service* field shows again the base URL.
+The field is read-only, but if you hit Enter while in the field, information about the LocationFinder service will be retrieved and shown in the dock widget (connection test).

 If the connection to the LocationFinder service is working, type queries in the *Lookup* field.
 Results are reported